-NAPS ARE IMPORTANT FOR YOUR 3 YEAR OLD
+WHY NAPS ARE VITALLY IMPORTANT FOR YOUR 3-YEAR-OLD

 A study showed that toddlers between 2 and a half and 3 years old who miss only a single daily nap show more anxiety, less joy and interest and a poorer understanding of how to solve problems6.